ENIAC: Programmers

-Herman Goldstine selected the programmers, whom he called operators, from the computers who had been calculating ballistics tables with mechanical desk calculators, and a differential analyzer prior to and during the development of ENIAC.
+Herman Goldstine selected the programmers, whom he called operators, from the computers who had been calculating ballistics tables with mechanical desk calculators and a differential analyzer prior to and during the development of ENIAC.
 Under Herman and Adele Goldstine's direction, the computers studied ENIAC's blueprints and physical structure to determine how to manipulate its switches and cables, as programming languages did not yet exist.
 Though contemporaries considered programming a clerical task and did not publicly recognize the programmers' effect on the successful operation and announcement of ENIAC, McNulty, Jennings, Snyder, Wescoff, Bilas, and Lichterman have since been recognized for their contributions to computing.
-Three of the current (2020) Army supercomputers Jean, Kay, and Betty are named for Jean Bartik (Betty Jennings), Kay McNulty, and Betty Snyder respectively.
+Three of the current (2020) Army supercomputers, Jean, Kay, and Betty, are named after Jean Bartik (Betty Jennings), Kay McNulty, and Betty Snyder respectively.

 The "programmer" and "operator" job titles were not originally considered professions suitable for women.
 The labor shortage created by World War II helped enable the entry of women into the field.
 However, the field was not viewed as prestigious, and bringing in women was viewed as a way to free men up for more skilled labor.
 Essentially, women were seen as meeting a need in a temporary crisis.
 For example, the National Advisory Committee for Aeronautics said in 1942, "It is felt that enough greater return is obtained by freeing the engineers from calculating detail to overcome any increased expenses in the computers' salaries.
 The engineers admit themselves that the girl computers do the work more rapidly and accurately than they would.
-This is due in large measure to the feeling among the engineers that their college and industrial experience is being wasted and thwarted by mere repetitive calculation".
+This is due in large measure to the feeling among the engineers that their college and industrial experience is being wasted and thwarted by mere repetitive calculation."

 Following the initial six programmers, an expanded team of a hundred scientists was recruited to continue work on the ENIAC.
 Among these were several women, including Gloria Ruth Gordon.
 Adele Goldstine wrote the original technical description of the ENIAC.